Why Guatemala?

 All About Guatemala and Nimasac

-Quetzaltenango, also known by its indigenous name Xela, is the second largest city in Guatemala.
+Quetzaltenango, also known by its indigenous name Xela (pronounced Shay-la), is the second largest city in Guatemala.
 Xela is located in a mountain valley in the southwestern highlands, at an elevation of 7,655 feet (2,330 meters) above sea level.
 The year round temperatures average 70-80°F (21°C) during the daytime and 45° F (7° C) at night.
-Xela's population is close to 225,000 people, and more than 60% of them are indigenous.
+Xela's population is more than 350,000 people, and more than 60% of them are indigenous.

-In 2015, the average family income of Nimasac families was approximately $1,200 per year.
+In 2015, the average family income of Nimasac families was approximately $1,200 per year but in 2023, it had risen to $2400/yr.
 In the Western Highlands of Guatemala, the poverty rate reaches 76%, and extreme poverty is at 27%.
 The chronic malnutrition rate for children under five is 67%.

 To learn more about Guatemala and the Xela area, visit these websites: